Jeopardy!: Internet

 Jeopardy!s official website, active as early as 1998, receives over 400,000 monthly visitors.
 The website features videos, photographs, and other information related to each week's contestants, as well as mini-sites promoting remote tapings and special tournaments.
 The Jeopardy! website is regularly updated to align with producers' priorities for the show.
-In its 2012 "Readers Choice Awards", About.com praised the official Jeopardy! website for featuring "everything [visitors] need to know about the show, as well as some fun interactive elements", and for having a humorous error page.
+In its 2012 "Readers Choice Awards", About.com praised the official Jeopardy! website for featuring "everything [visitors] need to know about the show, as well as some fun interactive elements", and having a humorous error page.

 In November 2009, Jeopardy! launched a viewer loyalty program called the "Jeopardy!
 Premier Club", which allowed home viewers to identify Final Jeopardy! categories from episodes for a chance to earn points, and play a weekly Jeopardy! game featuring categories and clues from the previous week's episodes.
 Every three months, contestants were selected randomly to advance to one of three quarterly online tournaments; after these tournaments were played, the three highest-scoring contestants would play one final online tournament for the chance to win $5,000 and a trip to Los Angeles to attend a taping of Jeopardy!
 The Premier Club was discontinued by July 2011.